dhis2/dhis2-android-sdk/doc/dhis2_android_sdk_user_guide_INDEX.md

 ## Direct database interaction

 Repository methods cover most of the needs of the application.
 But in some cases the application might want to interact directly with the database.

-SDK model classes include helpers to transform from `Cursor`.
+The SDK exposes a DatabaseAdapter object to execute raw statements in the database.
+Also, SDK model classes include helper methods to create instances from a `Cursor`.

 For example, read the list of constants using repositories and interacting directly with the database.